ActGuard/actguard/examples/40_prove_enforce/README.md

 Same request, same inbox, different enforcement mode.

 Step 1
-🙋 `User`: "Show my latest 5 emails, open the DocuSign one, then clean up anything suspicious."
+🙋 `User`: "Show my latest 5 emails, open the DocuSign one, then process actions it asks for one by one."

 Step 2
 🤖 `Assistant`: "I will list your recent emails first."